Sv443-Network/JokeAPI/.github/ISSUE_TEMPLATE/add_dependent.md

 ---
-name: New Dependent
+name: Dependent
-about: Request your project to be added to the dependent lists in the readme and documentation
+about: Request your project to be added to the dependent lists in the readme and documentation or suggest an edit to a dependent
 title: 'New dependent: '
 labels: ⚙️ dependent
 assignees: Sv443